parkerdan/Quote-API/README.md

 When using to convert user quote submit data with POST request as:
 ```
 body:
-{ 'quote':'I would like to convert this to Yoda and Pirate'
+{ 'quote':'I would like to convert this to Yoda and Pirate speak'
   'author':'AUTHOR' }
 ```